 Byhalia is a very small town located in the state of Mississippi.
 With a population of 1,229 people and four constituent neighborhoods, Byhalia is the 153rd largest community in Mississippi.

 Byhalia real estate is some of the most expensive in Mississippi, although Byhalia house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Byhalia is generally considered to be a blue-collar town.
-35.06% of the Byhalia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Byhalia is a town of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Byhalia who work in office and administrative support (18.40%), teaching (9.09%), and maintenance occupations (6.06%).
+Byhalia is a blue-collar town, with 41.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Byhalia is a town of transportation and shipping workers, sales and office workers, and service providers.
+There are especially a lot of people living in Byhalia who work in office and administrative support (12.27%), sales jobs (9.24%), and teaching (7.58%).

-The per capita income in Byhalia in 2010 was $15,468, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $61,872 for a family of four.
+The per capita income in Byhalia in 2010 was $17,127, which is middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $68,508 for a family of four.
 However, Byhalia contains both very wealthy and poor people as well.
-Byhalia also has one of the higher rates of people living in poverty in the nation, with 42.23% of its population below the federal poverty line.
+Byhalia also has one of the higher rates of people living in poverty in the nation, with 32.70% of its population below the federal poverty line.

 The most common language spoken in Byhalia is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Italian and Spanish.